Jon Morgan

 How to Know Where to Register a DBA?

-A fictitious name registration must be completed with a county or state agency where the assumed name will be used in every state [2].
-You must do it in some jurisdictions at the state and local levels.
+A fictitious name registration must be completed with a county or state agency where the assumed name will be used in every state [4].

 Once you have filed your DBA form, you will be issued a certificate of assumed name (or something similar), proving that your business uses this name.

 You should keep a copy of this document in your company's legal documents.
-Additionally, most states require businesses to display their DBA name in a specific format on all business materials or local newspapers.
+Additionally, most states require businesses to display their DBA name in a specific format on all business materials or in local newspapers.

 Across states, the requirements for a DBA name stipulate that a legal entity mustn't use any words, abbreviations, or symbols that could confuse the public into thinking it is a different business.